 The night manager was another fabulous character.
 Funny, self-deprecating, and full of information.
 He pulled out a map to show us where we were and where we wanted to go.
 He told us to dine at the best restaurant in the city, explained which one that was, and exactly where to find it.
-It was the biggest dot on our map!
-He showed us that Venice actually looks like a fish, and we were in its belly; right below the bottom fin.
+Sadly, he was a bit mistaken on that one, but I digress.
+He showed us that Venice actually looks like a fish, and we were in its belly, right below the bottom fin.
 He explained our location in relation to the rest of the area, and implored us to enjoy his city.

 And so, after changing shoes and freshening up, we left the hotel to explore.

 Out and About On FootIt was about a ten minute walk to the legendary Piazza San Marco, which was just teaming with people, pigeons and the occasional sea gull.
 It truly was a visual banquet, and we really weren’t quite certain where to begin.
 There were shops to explore all around the perimiter of the square, architecture and buildings to admire, and a city vibe in which to revel.
 St. Mark’s Basilica was wildly beautiful, even as it was being swallowed up by lenthening shadows.
 The bell tower had a gentle list, as if it was leaning over to listen to mass.
 Come to find out, most of the bell towers in Venice have a distinct lean, in one direction or another.